nicksmith100/milestone-project-1/README.md

 - [Figma](https://www.figma.com/)
     - Used to create wireframes.
 - [Favicon Generator](https://www.favicon-generator.org/)
-    - Used to create page favicon
+    - Used to create the website favicon.
 - [Am I Responsive](https://ui.dev/amiresponsive)
-    - Used to create image of site on different devices.
+    - Used to create montage of different devices displaying the site.
 - [Coolors](https://coolors.co/)
-    - Used to creating colour pallettes.
+    - Used to create colour palette.

 ## Testing